Places To Visit In Tirumala: Unforgettable Attainment Of Spirituality In Tirumala

 Photo: Abdul Salphan / Wikimedia Commons / Image For Representation Only

 Situated right beside the Tirumala Temple, the Srivari Museum narrates the history and story behind the temple.
 You can find different pictures, artefacts and sculptures, all dedicated to unfolding the history of the Tirumala Temple and its existence.
 It also showcases the evolution of the temple architecture and the various rituals performed over the centuries.
+The surrounding are has many eateries and shops offering the best food in Tirumala to indulge in local flavours.
 A visit to the Srivari Museum provides a deeper understanding of the spiritual and cultural significance of Tirumala.
-So, if you are interested in unfolding more of the temple’s history, this is the place you need to visit.

 Location: Tirumala Town, Tirupati, Andhra Pradesh 517504